lisa-lin/merge_sort/README.md

 # merge_sort-
-Recursive implementation of merge sort.
+A recursive implementation of merge sort in Ruby.